The Rich History and Current Relevance of America’s HBCUs | Afro

 Personally, as an HBCU alumnus, these on-going debates often register in my mind.
 When I reflect on the legacy of HBCUs, I not only consider the supporting role that I play as a young civil rights attorney, but also the contributions of a host of family members, friends and colleagues to the ever-evolving narrative of HBCUs.
 Though they have traditionally been provided with fewer resources than their counterparts, these institutions perform and deliver under pressure.
 As the remedial phase of this litigation unfolds, I hope many will contemplate the past and present threads of the HBCU tapestry, such as David Wilson and Kamala Harris, and conclude that HBCUs are indeed relevant and worthy of commensurate investment.

-Andrew Hairston, J.D., Lawyers’ Committee for Civil Rights Under Law’s George N. Lindsay fellow and associate counsel with the organization’s Educational Opportunities Project.
+Andrew Hairston is the Lawyers’ Committee for Civil Rights Under Law’s George N. Lindsay fellow and associate counsel with the organization’s Educational Opportunities Project.